JetBrains/Qodana/topics/github.md

 ## Prepare your project

+<link-summary>List of steps that you should take before running %product%.</link-summary>

 ### Qodana Cloud

+<link-summary>Learn how to generate a project token in %cloud%.</link-summary>

 <include from="lib_qd.topic" element-id="cicd-cloud-intro"/>

 #### Qodana Cloud GitHub App

+<link-summary>%cloud% requires integration with your GitHub organization or account.</link-summary>

 During the project setup, you will receive a notification to install `%cloud%` GitHub App.